tillkaeufer/DuCKLinG/README.md

 - stellar_file : path to the stellar file.
 For the file format have a look a the example file
 - rin_powerlaw: The inner rim is described by a black body.
 However, you can also opt to sample it as a temperature power law (be aware that you then need to set the parameters for that).
 - dust_species_list: This is a list with all the dust opacity files that you want to use.
 The files have to be located in dust_path.
+- if you are using extinction you can add a line that loads the extinction model you are using.
+An example is provided in the example input files.
+If you want to use extinction you have to define Rv and E(B-V) in either the fixed_dict or the prior_dict.
 #### fixed parameters
 Setting the fixed parameters.
 For some parameters, you might want to fix the value in the retrieval (e.g. distance).